-Here's a look at just some of the many beautiful things you can buy after lockdown with your Bryanston Market gift vouchers.
+Here's a look at some of the many beautiful handmade gifts on sale at Bryanston Market.

 A gift card with a difference, Michael Unga Ekandji‘s handpainted gift cards are little artworks with vibrant colours and references to traditional African art.
 Ekandji was taught by his father to paint in 1994 and his favourite mediums include acrylic and oil paints.